 Imagine what your vision would be like if your eyes were covered by a sheet of wax paper.
 For millions of Americans with cataracts, this is how their world appears every day.
 Dull colors, blurry images - it is as if a film needs to be removed from the eyes to restore clear vision.
-Dr. Fishman uses only the latest technology and techniques for the correction of cataracts, maximizing both comfort and results for you, the patient.
-With a Stanford PhD in laser chemistry, Dr. Fishman is particularly well-suited for performing Femtosecond Laser Cataract Surgery that will soon be offered in the U.S.
+Dr. Fishman advises patients on the latest technology and techniques for the correction of cataracts, maximizing both comfort and results.
+With a Stanford PhD in laser chemistry, Dr. Fishman is particularly well-suited for evaluating suitability for Femtosecond Laser Cataract Surgery.

 What Are Cataracts?